GameDevTecnico/cubos/README.md

 **CUBOS.** is developed by a small team at
-[GameDev Técnico](https://www.instagram.com/gamedevtecnico/), a student group at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/) who make games.
+[GameDev Técnico](https://www.instagram.com/gamedevtecnico/), a student group at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/) who makes games.
 Our goal is to build a game engine from the ground up and have fun doing it.

 ### Join us